AwsamAgbarya/Courses-Notes/University/Machine Learning/Subjects/Regression Models.md

 			"roughness": 1,
 			"opacity": 100,
 			"angle": 0,
-			"x": 826.8685073669988,
+			"x": 818.8651490007401,
-			"y": 2176.8553844113217,
+			"y": 2168.0626747090605,
 			"strokeColor": "#1e1e1e",
 			"backgroundColor": "#b2f2bb",
-			"width": 983.4990234375,
+			"width": 1014.4990234375,
 			"height": 100,
 			"seed": 921403588,
 			"groupIds": [],
 			"frameId": null,
 			"roundness": null,
 			"boundElements": [],
-			"updated": 1707073878318,
+			"updated": 1709067465777,
 			"link": null,
 			"locked": false,
 			"fontSize": 20,
 			"fontFamily": 1,
-			"text": "then incorperate our current observed m datapoints into the prior knowledge (cov function) in order\nto then eliminate all the functions that do not agree with its y outputs.\nKeep in mind we also add a bit of i.i.d noise to allow fluctuations because we assume that our ys\nare some noisy output of a true function", "rawText": "then incorperate our current observed m datapoints into the prior knowledge (cov function) in order\nto then eliminate all the functions that do not agree with its y outputs.\nKeep in mind we also add a bit of i.i.d noise to allow fluctuations because we assume that our ys\nare some noisy output of a true function", "textAlign": "center",
+			"text": "2) then incorperate our current observed m datapoints into the prior knowledge (cov function) in order\nto then eliminate all the functions that do not agree with its y outputs.\nKeep in mind we also add a bit of i.i.d noise to allow fluctuations because we assume that our ys\nare some noisy output of a true function", "rawText": "2) then incorperate our current observed m datapoints into the prior knowledge (cov function) in order\nto then eliminate all the functions that do not agree with its y outputs.\nKeep in mind we also add a bit of i.i.d noise to allow fluctuations because we assume that our ys\nare some noisy output of a true function", "textAlign": "center",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "then incorperate our current observed m datapoints into the prior knowledge (cov function) in order\nto then eliminate all the functions that do not agree with its y outputs.\nKeep in mind we also add a bit of i.i.d noise to allow fluctuations because we assume that our ys\nare some noisy output of a true function", "lineHeight": 1.25,
+			"originalText": "2) then incorperate our current observed m datapoints into the prior knowledge (cov function) in order\nto then eliminate all the functions that do not agree with its y outputs.\nKeep in mind we also add a bit of i.i.d noise to allow fluctuations because we assume that our ys\nare some noisy output of a true function", "lineHeight": 1.25,
 			"baseline": 93
 		},
 		{
 			"type": "image",
-			"version": 320,
+			"version": 421,
-			"versionNonce": 1305400060,
+			"versionNonce": 732156545,
 			"isDeleted": false,
 			"id": "n5Ao9yh8q3lFxHWiFqsMG",
 			"fillStyle": "hachure",